The Reason Hojicha Aromas Differ: It's Not the Tea Leaves, It's the Water

 Is soft water or hard water better for hojicha?

-Generally, soft water is said to be more suitable.
+Generally, soft water is said to be better.

 Does the taste of hojicha change with water?

-The impression of the aroma, sweetness, and aftertaste may change.
+The impression of the aroma, sweetness, and aftertaste can change.

 What is the hardness of Onsensui 99?